UMNLibraries/umbra.search/README.podman.md

 5. `cp .env-example .env`
 6. `mkdir thumbnails`
 7. `docker-compose build`
+    - _Linux_: if you recive an error `failed to receive status: rpc error...` append `DOCKER_BUILDKIT=0`
+    - _Linux_: ensure that your docker `systemd` services are _disabled_ and that podman user services are running
     - this step may fail, if it does, simply run it again and it should succeed
     - this step will feature many scary depreciation warnings; for the time being, ignore them
 8. `docker-compose up`

-    - this will take a bit
+#### MySQL

-9. create the MySQL DB:  `docker-compose run web rake db:create`
-10. setup the DB: `docker-compose run web rake db:migrate && docker-compose run web rake db:seed
+1. create the MySQL DB: `docker-compose run web rake db:create && docker-compose run web rake db:migrate && docker-compose run web rake db:seed`
-11. navigate to `localhost:3000` in a browser, you should be greeted by a blank umbrasearch web interface
+2. navigate to `localhost:3000` in a browser, you should be greeted by a blank umbrasearch web interface
+3. in a new tab `localhost:8983/solr/`
+4. sidekiq is running at `localhost:3000/sidekiq` if needed

-## Everyone Loves Solr
+#### Everyone Loves Solr

+Once MySQL and the rest of the application is finished with setup as above, setup Solr:

+1. initate the OAI harvest: `docker-compose exec web bundle exec rake indexer:dev`
+    - this will harvest approximately 600 records (as of 2024-01)
+2. commit the records to solr: `docker-compose exec web bundle exec rake solr:commit`
+3. build solr suggestions: `docker-compose run web rake solr:suggest_build`
+4. backup the solr db: `docker-compose exec web bundle exec rake solr:backup`

+Solr's admin page should be running at `localhost:8983/solr/`

+### Reminders

+- you will need to rebuild the containers when you make changes to the application code
+- if something blows up that isn't related to changes you've made in code, restarting your podman machine (on MacOS) or restarting podman services might help.
+The reasons may remain a mystery.